sphinx-contrib/confluencebuilder/doc/configuration.rst

     Supported placeholders:

-    * ``{hash}`` - Create a reproducible hash given the title and location based from the project root.
+    * ``{hash}`` - Create a reproducible hash given the ``docname`` (name and location of the document source based from the project root) and the value of :lref:`confluence_publish_postfix_hash_modifier`.
 Using this placeholder provides an option for allowing pages with the same title to be pushed to the same Confluence space without needing to manually add an index to the title.

     By default, no postfix is used.
 See also:

     - :lref:`confluence_ignore_titlefix_on_index`
     - :lref:`confluence_publish_prefix`
-    - :lref:`confluence_publish_hash_modifier`
+    - :lref:`confluence_publish_postfix_hash_modifier`

     .. versionadded:: 1.2
     .. versionchanged:: 1.9 Support for the ``{hash}`` placeholder.

-.. _confluence_publish_hash_modifier:
+.. _confluence_publish_prefix:

-.. confval:: confluence_publish_hash_modifier
+.. confval:: confluence_publish_prefix

-    The given string will be concatenated to the *docname* of a page before computing the hash.
+    If set, a prefix value is added to the title of all published documents.
+In Confluence, page names need to be unique for a space.
+A prefix can be set to
+    either:

+    * Add a unique naming schema to generated/published documents in a space which has manually created pages; or,
+    * Allow multiple published sets of documentation, each with their own prefix value.

-    The default value is as follows:
+    An example publish prefix is as follows:

     .. code-block:: python

-       confluence_publish_hash_modifier = (str(project)
+       confluence_publish_prefix = 'prefix-'

-                                           + str(confluence_parent_page)
-                                           + str(confluence_publish_root))
+    By default, no prefix is used.
 See also:

+    - :lref:`confluence_ignore_titlefix_on_index`
     - :lref:`confluence_publish_postfix`

 .. _confluence_publish_root: